zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 #### toc

 Generate table of contents.
-Set to false to disable automatic generation.
 Default is true.

 #### lang